jgraph/drawio-integration/README.md

 The basic flow of the protocol is as follows:

-1. Wait for init message
+1. Wait for init event
-2. Send load message
+2. Send load action
-3. Wait for save/edit message
+3. Wait for save/exit event

 In some cases, additional steps may be required to check for a draft state or to export the diagram as an image. <a href="https://support.draw.io/pages/viewpage.action?pageId=8945851" target="_blank">Here</a> is a simple embedding walk-through.
 Special messages are available in the protocol to show draft states or a template dialog.